chrillek/CSS-for-Markdown/Using CSS.md

 4. Add an HTML `link` element to the top of your Markdown document like so `<link rel="stylesheet" href="URL">` Again, the `URL` parameter can be anything from a usual URL to a `x-devonthink-item://...` one or an absolute location like `/Inbox/myCSS.txt`.

 The last three methods will add CSS only to those Markdown documents where you insert them.
 So, they're not really useful if you want to make sure that _all_ your Markdown documents look the same.

+**Caveats** All four methods work just fine _inside_ DT.
+That is, if you look at the preview of your Markdown document in DT, you'll see all styles applied.
+Similarly, if you convert it to HTML or PDF inside DT, the styles will be reflected in those new documents.
+However, as soon as you're trying to work with a Markdown document outside of DT (or display the HTML in a browser), you have make sure that the other application can find your style sheet.
+Which it _can_ do if you are
+- using a URL to a location accessible via HTTP, like `https://example.com/styles.css`, or
+- including all styles verbatim in a `style` element _in_ the Markdown document

+However, neither an `x-devonthink-item` URL nor a record located in one of your databases will work as CSS definition in a browser or any other application.
 ## What does CSS look like?
 A style sheet is a sequence of definitions of the form
 ```css